geudde/attic-chest/pages/04.season-3/12.meeting-33/12.vox/docs.md

 Of my plea, you may straight seek the mansion of Jove
 To entreat, at the first since unbiass’d their choice
 That now if I yield, I may yield to their voice.
-And of all information now fully possest
+And of all information now fully possessed
 Your suffrages, Mars and Minerva request!”

 When Mars had conclud’d, to banish disorder